After your operation

 Before you are discharged from hospital, we will make sure you can manage your sling, crutches, dressings and post-operative pain medications.
 You will be given your medication script, post-operative instructions and follow-up appointment detail.

 You will need someone to drive you home from hospital on the day and also to stay with you for at least the first night after surgery.
 Your first follow up appointment will be at 2 weeks with Mr Francis Ting’s nurse, Kerin for a wound check.
-Depending on the operation, you may see the hand therapist prior to wound check, to start early rehab.
+Depending on the operation, you may see the hand therapist or physiotherapist, to start early rehab.

 Depending on your surgery, you may need pain medication up to a week, especially for the first 2-3 days of your post operative recovery.
 If able, safely apply ice packs to the surgical area, but please ensure you keep dressings dry and clean.
 Cold therapy is especially important after exercises to help with pain and swelling.
 The initial phase of your recovery (first 2 weeks) should emphasise on wound healing, reduction of inflammation, swelling and pain.
 With shoulder surgery, you may find it more comfortable to sleep prop up on pillows or in a recliner.
 Please follow your provided post-operative instructions.